 We firmly believe quality writing is for everyone and want to share our thirst for words with likeminded people young and old.

 Daniel (he/him) is a writer and linguist.
-His poems and stories have appeared or are forthcoming in Dreich, Star 82 Review, Postscript Mag, Serotonin, Full House, dreams walking, Square Wheel Press, Ethel Zine, and more.
-He won a 50-word story competition in a bar in Murcia. @dang_clark
+His poems and stories have appeared or are forthcoming in Dreich, Star 82 Review, Postscript Mag, Full House, Ethel Zine, and more.
+He won the 2021 In Another Voice Translation Competition, and a 50-word story contest in a bar in Murcia. @dang_clark

 Elinor (she/her) is a freelance writer, poet & avid reader.
 She was shortlisted for the Jane Martin Poetry Prize 2020, was a winner of the 2020 Erbacce Prize & has been published in journals including Poetry Birmingham, Poetry Society, The Blue Nib & The London Magazine. @elinor_s_clark

 A speculative literary magazine specialising in sci-fi, fantasy, horror, dystopian & alternate history.
 Get your most speculative short stories, poems & artwork polished up, then send them here.

 Ming Qian — Undergrad Blogger

 Follow Ming’s blog for insightful and entertaining posts on student life, writing skills & much more.